RabbitSnore/deception_ei/reports/main_report.md

 A reviewer requested an analysis of gender differences.

-Descriptively, it does seem as though women tend to score slightly higher on the EI and empathy measures than men, but these tendences are quite small.
+Descriptively, it does seem as though women tend to score slightly higher on the EI and empathy measures than men, but these tendencies are quite small.
 For the empathy measures, three out of the four differences between men and women were statistically significant, for what it is worth.

 ```
-## # A tibble: 2 x 9
+## # A tibble: 2 × 9
 ##     sex mean_pt sd_pt mean_ec sd_ec mean_fs sd_fs mean_pd sd_pd
 ##   <dbl>   <dbl> <dbl>   <dbl> <dbl>   <dbl> <dbl>   <dbl> <dbl>
 ## 1     0    25.4  4.12    28.7  3.45    23.6  5.23    20.9  4.04